Mustahsen/is-listesi/README.md

 PostgreSQL:

 Right now spring.jpa.hibernate.ddl-auto=validate parameter is at validate to prevent data loss at production but for first time setup and test environment it can changed back to spring.jpa.hibernate.ddl-auto=create to let Spring handle table creation.
 Incase you want to create db manually.
-Db.sql can be found at files
+Db.sql can be found at repo